kurotu/vpm-repos/README.md

 # vpm-repos
 VPM repository to distribute packages for VCC.

-⚠ This repository is experimental unless VCC officially supports user repositories.

 ## Usage
-Add `https://kurotu.github.io/vpm-repos/vpm.json` as a user repository in VCC Settings.
+Add `https://kurotu.github.io/vpm-repos/vpm.json` as a community repository in VCC Settings.

 If you use VPM CLI, use the following command.